tryoxiss/bonfire-web-client/README.md

 We will use ports `:987X`, where `X` can be any number from `0` -- `9`.
 (At least for now, but they are unclaimed).

 Current name ideas for the protocol are:
-- oim:// - open instant messaging
+- oimp:// - open instant messaging protocol
+- ximp:// - Extensible Instant Messaging Protol
 - ocp:// - open chat protocol
 - sdm:// - secure distributed messaging